rahulgopinath/rahulgopinath.github.io/_posts/2021-02-06-earley-parsing.markdown

 Each state contains the following:

-* name: The non-terminal that this rule represents.
+* name: The nonterminal that this rule represents.
 * expr: The rule that is being followed
 * dot:  The point till which parsing has happened in the rule.
 * s_col: The starting point for this rule.